nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. Attempting to edit to create a duplicate patient

-     1. Prerequisites: Ensure "Alice" with the contact details above is already in the contact list.
+     1. Prerequisites: Ensure `Alice` with the contact details above is already in the contact list.

-     2. Test case: `edit 3 n/Alice p/90967209
+     2. Test case: `edit 3 n/Alice p/90967209`<br>
         Expected Error Message: Error.
 This edit will result in a person that already exists in the address book.

 ### Filtering patients